amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 Allure has several other reporting tools optimized for the CI server of your choice.
 You can [view the documentation here](http://wiki.qatools.ru/display/AL/Reporting).

-##### Mochawesome

-Mochawesome is a custom reporter for use with the Javascript testing framework, mocha.
-It generates a standalone HTML/CSS report to helps visualize your test runs.

-To generate and view a Mochawesome report locally, run `npm run mochawesome-report`.
+Allure has several other reporting tools optimized for the CI server of your choice.
+You can [view the documentation here](http://wiki.qatools.ru/display/AL/Reporting).

-##### JUnit/xUnit
+##### junit/xunit

 The JUnit reporter helps you to create xml reports for your CI server.
 Add it to the reports array in the config file and define the directory where the xml files should get stored. webdriverIO will create an xml file for each instance under test and the filename will contain the browser and OS.

 To generate and view an allure report locally, run `npm run junit-report`.

-##### JSON

-The JSON reporter is especially versatile.
-Since it produces a literal in a key : value pair, help to read, translate execution results to any custom reporter / it can be used to transport reporter events to another process and format them there, or to store the execution results back to any standard RDBMS or to NoSQL like mongodb with very minimal effort.

 ### Develop automation scripts (for both desktop browser and mobile browser / app)

-You can write test either by using Cucumber BDD framework or Mocha BDD framework.
-You can choose javascript based design pattern or ES6 based.
+You can write test by using Jasmine BDD framework.
+You can choose Mocha based design pattern or ES6 based.
 This project is ES6 friendly (via babel-register)

-Refer complete [WebdriverIO API](http://webdriver.io/api.html) methods to write your automation tests.
+Refer complete [WebdriverIO v5 API](https://webdriver.io/docs/api.html) methods to write your automation tests.

-#### Using Mocha JavaScript framework
+#### Using Jasmine JavaScript framework

 Tests are written in the Mocha framework.
-More about Mocha can be found at https://mochajs.org/
+More about Jasmine can be found at https://mochajs.org/

 Tests are place in `*.specs.js` files in the `/test/specs/` directory.
 A typical test will look similar to this:
 ```
 //example.js
-//using synchronous mode//
+//a simple test using synchronous mode//

 describe('WebdriverIO search', function() {

     it('searches for WebdriverIO', function() {
         browser.url('https://duckduckgo.com/');
-        browser.setValue('#search_form_input_homepage', 'WebdriverIO');
-        browser.click('#search_button_homepage');
+        $('#search_form_input_homepage').setValue('WebdriverIO');
+        $('#search_button_homepage').click();
         var title = browser.getTitle();
         console.log('Title is: ' + title);
     });